jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 **Transformations:**

-As with regular regression, we can perform transformations for more effective fitting and interpretation.
+As with regular regression, transformations may be done for more effective fitting and interpretation.
 For example, centering and scaling may allow for easier interpretation of coefficients, especially when they are correlated (as with varying intercept, varying slope type models).

 Multilevel models may also be used creatively to assess a variety of effects.
 For example, consider a scenario where you have a number of variables that mostly measure the same thing.
 You can use all of the variables by combining them into a weighted average.
 The weighted average term would be something along the lines of $$\frac{1}{n} \sum^n_i \beta_{ij} * x_{j}$$.

 ## Generalized Linear Multilevel Models

-We can easily extend the fitting of multilevel models to glms.
+The fitting of multilevel models may be extended to GLMs.
 For logistic and poisson models, adding a random effect term may be considered as modeling overdispersion.

 The generic function is written as